Lucire Lucire home page / Fashion / / Volante: travel features and news / Living / Lucire: Insider blog

 But for now, as a colleague here at Lucire said to me today, ‘You have to ask yourself: what does Maureen Montgomery get out of it?
 It’s none of her business.
 Why has she been allowed to be involved?’

 I suppose the answer comes, rightly or wrongly, from the anti-American stances of liberal universities around the world, and Dr Montgomery’s own informs them.
-It helps the profile of the University of Canterbury, where she works, and cements its liberal position.
+It helps the pro?le of the University of Canterbury, where she works, and cements its liberal position.

 My own father equated Dr Montgomery’s release to Rosie O’Donnell’s outburst on The View against Miss Nevada 2006 and Donald Trump: ill-considered, narrow-minded, poorly investigated and founded on opinion.